The Historic County Borders Project - Project Description

 "The primary source data for the borders of the historic counties of Great Britain shall be that obtained by the Ordnance Survey during its first national survey of Great Britain and presented on the resultant First Edition 1:2500 and 1:10560 maps; the primary source data for the borders of the historic counties of Northern Ireland shall be that obtained by the Ordnance Survey during its survey of Ireland commenced in 1824, and presented on the resultant 1:10560 maps. "

-Where this was not possible, reference was made to one or more of the secondary sources of data as defined within the Historic Counties Standard.
+A description of the Ordnance Survey's practice in relation to the mereing and depiction of county boundaries can be found in A history of 'Ordnance Survey 'County' boundaries.
+Where it was not possible to to determine the boundaries from the primary source data, reference was made to one or more of the secondary sources of data as defined within the Historic Counties Standard.

 Land borders.
 In general these have been transcribed from the primary source data onto modern, georeferenced mapping and then digitised.
 Even at the time of the compilation of the primary source data many land-based borders were 'defaced' (i.e. could no longer be identified by features on the ground).
 Many further stretches of border have become defaced since the compilation of the primary source data.
 Nonetheless, it is usually possible to transcribe defaced stretches of border to high accuracy onto modern mapping.